Pineapple Skin Tea (Anti-Inflammatory Tea)

 • Scrub the pineapple thoroughly with a vegetable brush.

-Optionally, you can do a vinegar soak.
-Fill a large pot with enough water to submerge the pineapple and add 1-2 Tbsp of vinegar.
+Optionally, do a vinegar soak.
+Fill a large pot with enough water to submerge the pineapple and add 1-2 Tbsp of vinegar (and optionally add 1 Tbsp salt).
 Soak for 20-30 minutes, then rinse well with clean water.

 • Pat the rinsed pineapple dry and then remove the peel with a sharp paring knife.
 You can also use the pineapple core.